Christian anarchism: Online communities

 Numerous Christian anarchist websites, social networking sites, forums, electronic mailing lists and blogs have emerged on the internet over the last few years.
 These include: The AnarchoChristian Podcast and Website, Biblical Anarchy: Obey God Rather Than Men, The Libertarian Christian Institute, started by Norman Horn, A Pinch of Salt, a 1980s Christian anarchist magazine, revived in 2006 by Keith Hebden as a blog and bi-annual magazine; Libera Catholick Union founded in 1988 and re-organized in 2019; Jesus Radicals founded by Mennonites in 2000; Lost Religion of Jesus created in 2005; Christian Anarchists created in 2006; The Mormon Worker, a blog and newspaper, founded in 2007 to promote Mormonism, anarchism and pacifism; and Academics and Students Interested in Religious Anarchism (ASIRA) founded by Alexandre Christoyannopoulos in 2008.

-Other

 Criticism

 Critics of Christian anarchism include both Christians and anarchists.
-Christians often cite Romans 13 as evidence that the State should be obeyed, while secular anarchists do not believe in any authority including God as per the slogan "no gods, no masters".
-Christian anarchists often believe Romans 13 is taken out of context, emphasizing that Revelation 13 and Isaiah 13, among other passages, are needed to fully understand Romans 13 text.
+Christians often cite Romans 13 as evidence that the state should be obeyed, while secular anarchists reject belief in any authority including God.
+The latter often denounce religious dogma through use of the slogan "no gods, no masters".
+Christian anarchists often believe Romans 13 is taken out of context, emphasizing that Revelation 13 and Isaiah 13, among other passages, are needed to fully understand the meaning of Romans 13 text.

+The anarchist Luigi Galleani was a critic of Tolstoy, considering his philosophy an impossible attempt at a revival of Christianity and his morality.
+He did not consider Tolstoy an anarchist, despite recognizing his criticisms of the state, the church and property, considering the defense of divine authority contrary to anarchism.
+He saw Tolstoy's ideas as a theological metaphysics based on an anti-human morality.
+The British anarcho-communist Albert Meltzer was also critical of Tolstoy and his pacifism.
+Although he maintained that a pacifist or a Christian could be an anarchist, he considered Christian anarchism to be synonymous with liberalism.